memory regions

 Provides the allocator protocol and some base implementations.memory-regions/sequence

-Provides the ability to coerce a memory region to a sequence.memory-regions/stream
+Provides the ability to coerce a memory region to a sequence.memory-regions/static-vector

 Provides the ability to coerce a memory region to a stream.memory-regions/object